 1. The ACCS siphons the main resource you need to grow: capital

-Sticking with the example we discussed earlier, £1,350 might not seem like much — but it’s enough to test a new product, start and optimise PPC campaigns, and engage in external marketing initiatives like influencer shoutouts.
-Giving this cash to Amazon can leave you with a painful opportunity cost which harms your margins and profits.
+Sticking with the example we discussed earlier, £1,350 might not seem like much — but it’s enough to test a new product, start and optimize PPC campaigns, and engage in external marketing initiatives like influencer shoutouts.
+Giving this cash to Amazon can leave you with a painful opportunity cost that harms your margins and profits.

 2. Amazon gets even more of your money for nothing